 The Lone Eagle's Bulova Watch - Charles Lindbergh

+On June 17 1927, Bulova started to advertise the sale of the Lone Eagle watch, which included a facsimile of the above letter.
 The letter for Bulova no doubt catapulted sales of the now famous Bulova Lone Eagle Watch back in 1927 to the point were it (along side that of the Accutron Spaceview) is considered one of Bulova greatest watches.

-Along with the Bulova watch Gordon also received from his great aunt a book.
+Along with the Bulova watch, Gordon also received from his great aunt a book.
 The book is one of the most famous and widely sold books and has also endured the test of time as a popular read.
 The book was simply entitled 'WE', although what made this book particularly special was what was written inside.

 A hand written message to Dick Blythe from Charles A. Lindbergh that reads "To Dick Blythe With best wishes Charles A, Lindbergh".
 This signed book is now in the safe keep of Gordon's son-in-law, one Major General Larry New (USAF retired) who was also an renowed F15 pilot.

-Richard Blythe was not only a well renowed pilot but was also one half of a famous duo, Blythe and Bruno.
+Richard Blythe was not only a well renowed pilot himself, but was also one half of the famous duo, Blythe and Bruno.
 Harry Bruno and Richard Blythe ran a public relations firm which was employed by the Wright Whirlwind Company that made the engine for the 'Spirit of St Louis' to assist Lindbergh with the press and public events, both in the lead up to the flight and afterwards.
 In fact it was Richard Blythe that sailed to Paris on the USS Memphis shortly after the famous flight to fetch Lindbergh back to the US.
 This photo shows Blythe standing off to the left of Lindbergh aboard the US Memphis upon his return to Washington on June 11, 1927.

 Over the next decade or so both Richard and Charles remained close friends.
 It was this friendship that brings us this story today and the watch and book that was given to a young 14 year old Gordon Bell back in 1948.